-- Ensure that you also follow the instructions listed below: - Use the fully qualified domain name (FQDN) of the virtual machine for configuring the host names (see: Installing, Configuring, and Deploying the Cluster - Assign Masters.).
+- 1. Download Hortonworks Data Platform (HDP) using the instructions provided here. - 2.
+Use the fully qualified domain name (FQDN) of the virtual machine for configuring the host names (see: Installing, Configuring, and Deploying the Cluster Assign Masters.).

-HDP might not identify the NameNode VM automatically and it is therefore important to note down FQDN (IP address and DNS name) of the NameNode VM.
+HDP might not identify the NameNode or JobTracker VMs automatically and it is therefore important to note down FQDN (IP address and DNS name) of these VMs.

-- Specify shared storage for the NameNode's directories (see: HDP (Ambari) -Customize Services). - Do not use the NameNode VM for running any other master daemon. - Complete the HDP installation.
-Ensure that the installation was successful.
+- 3. Specify shared storage for the NameNode's directories (see: HDP (Ambari) Customize Services). - 4.
+Do not use the NameNode VM for running any other master daemon. - 5.
+Do not use the JobTracker VM for running any other master daemon. - 6.
+While deploying Ambari, add the following custom configuration parameters for Full-Stack HA for both the NameNode and the JobTracker. - a.
+Add the following properties and values to custom hdfs-site section on the dashboard: